jamt9000/webcv/doc/report.md

 ![Writing out pixels for each scale.
 A lighter colour pixel indicates a larger detection](./scalessametexture.png)

-First an implementation was created using `discard;`, giving an average time of 71ms per detection run (for a 320x240 image over 20 runs), compared to 110ms using `readPixels` for each scale under equivalent conditions.
+First an implementation is created using `discard;`, giving an average time of 71ms per detection run (for a 320x240 image over 20 runs), compared to 110ms using `readPixels` for each scale under equivalent conditions.

-The implementation was then adapted to use blending, in order to test which would give the best performance.
+The implementation is then adapted to use blending, in order to test which would give the best performance.
 As explained in @Thomas8, the `gl.blendFunc(sfactor, dfactor)` function sets the factors which the source (being drawn) and destination (already in the framebuffer) should be multiplied